Carly Simon is the daughter of Richard L Simon, the co-founder of one of the largest American publishing companies, Simon & Schuster.

 She started out singing with her sister Lucy as The Simon Sisters and recorded some unreleased tracks for Bob Dylan‘s manager, Albert Grossman.

 She signed to Elektra in 1971 and enjoyed a US-only hit in 1972 with That’s The Way I’ve Always Heard It Should Be.

-1972’s No Secrets album made Carly an international star thanks to the classic single You’re So Vain (featuring Mick Jagger on off harmonies in the final chorus).
-The anonymous anti-hero of the song was rumoured to be Warren Beatty – Simon has always refused to confirm this.
+1972’s No Secrets album made Carly an international star thanks to the classic single You’re So Vain which contains one of the most enduring musical mysteries of all time.

 Carly married singer/songwriter James Taylor in 1973 and the couple duetted on a 1974 hit single, Mockingbird (a carbon copy of the original by Inez and Charlie Foxx).

 Hotcakes (1974) reached #3 and was certified gold, though it did not match the sales of No Secrets.

 Her record sales declined further with Playing Possum (1975) and Another Passenger (1976), but in 1977 she had a surprise international hit with the million-selling single Nobody Does It Better, the theme to the James Bond film The Spy Who Loved Me (1977).